Playlist: Naughty & Nice with Joey Arias

 Naughty or nice?
 Why choose!
-This playlist captures the jazz, wit, and merriment that legendary New York performance artist Joey Arias will bring to his free show at the David Rubenstein Atrium on December 22.
-And you’ll definitely want to scroll down for a bonus video of a classic Arias performance.
+This playlist captures the jazz, wit, and merriment that legendary New York performance artist Joey Arias brought to a free show at the David Rubenstein Atrium last holiday season.
+And you'll definitely want to scroll down for a bonus video of a classic Arias performance.

 “Santa Baby” by Eartha Kitt